mtreat-bookapp/Windows-herokuPG-setup/README.md

 We will start at ground zero where we make a local database, then create a heroku app, and then we will go from there.

+### Pre-check

+- Make sure that psql has been added to your path.
+Click here to learn how to do that.
+You may have to close your terminal, restart, and check the path again to make sure it was added and saved.
+- If the above was successful, then you should be able to type `psql` in git bash and it should prompt you for your password.
+- Note that by default, psql will try to log in using the name of whichever account you are logged into.
+If that's the case, then you might not be able to login because the default user is postgres.
+You can login into psql as a different user by typing `psql -U <username>` where your username goes inbetween the <>.
+Typically, the default user in psql is postgres, so you will most likely be typing `psql -U postgres`.
+The `-U` is a quick flag that stands for username.
+- Also note that this is the password that you gave when you first installed psql.
+If you want to change your password then click here to learn how.

 ### Make a local psql database: